ValerianArdelean/capstone/Readme.md

  **Please instal PostgreSQL and Psycopg2**\
 After succesfuly installation, make sure postgres server is up and running:
 ```
-pg_ctl -D /usr/local/var/postgres start
+$ pg_ctl -D /usr/local/var/postgres start
 ```
 * To create the database use the following command in CLI:
 ```
-createdb capstone-ardelean
+$ createdb capstone-ardelean
 ```
 * To reset the database, delete and create the data-base:
 ```
-dropdb && createdb capstone-ardelean
+$ dropdb && createdb capstone-ardelean
 ```
 * To create data-base tables, columns and relations you can use 2 options:

      1. Use dedicated migrations file: ```manage.py```
             * In CLI run the following command :
               ```
-              python3 manage.py db migrate
+              $ python3 manage.py db migrate
-              python3 manage.py db upgrade
+              $ python3 manage.py db upgrade
               ```
-  If any errors occur, you my consider one of the following 2 options: <p> First, delete the migrations folder, then initiate again: In CLI, prior above step run: ```python3 manage.py db init``` - this will initiate migrations folder.\
+  If any errors occur, you my consider one of the following 2 options: <p> First, delete the migrations folder, then initiate again: In CLI, prior above step run: ```$ python3 manage.py db init``` - this will initiate migrations folder.\
   Or, you can use stamp head command.
-Same, prior the migrate comands above, in CLI run: ```python3 manage.py db stamp head```
+Same, prior the migrate comands above, in CLI run: ```$ python3 manage.py db stamp head```

   2. Use the restore data-base file provided.
-In CLI run: ```psql capstone-ardelean < capstone-test.sql``` \
+In CLI run: ```$ psql capstone-ardelean < capstone-test.sql``` \
   This will create table tables and relations exacly like migrations run, but will also fill the db tables with some dummy data.